The Captain (album)

 The Captain is the solo debut album of Australian country music singer Kasey Chambers.
-It was released on 17 May 1999 in Australia, and on 5 June 2000 in the US.
-The Captain won the 1999 ARIA Music Award for Best Country Album.
+It was released on 17 May 1999 in Australia, At the 1999 ARIA Music Awards, The Captain won the ARIA Award for Best Country Album.
 Prior to releasing this album, Chambers had performed more than a decade with her family's Dead Ringer Band, a popular Australian country music group.

 The album has been certified 3× platinum in Australia.

 Critical reception

-The Los Angeles Times concluded: "The opening track, "Cry Like a Baby", immediately earns her a place on singer-songwriter Olympus with the likes of John Prine and Iris DeMent.
+The Los Angeles Times concluded: "The opening track, 'Cry Like a Baby', immediately earns her a place on singer-songwriter Olympus with the likes of John Prine and Iris DeMent.
 Indeed, hers is the most impressive debut in the folk-country field since DeMent's in 1992."